charlesvill/ObsidianVault/ObsidianVault/CS50/Python.md

 	- range arguments: range(start, # of times, step) by step meaning if you put 2, skip count 2
 - python still faces the same problem of float imprecision
 - python however does not face integer overflow if the number is too long it will just allocate more bytes of memory to make up to make the entire number
+- constants in python:
+	- you should capitalize your constants like in C if you really do not want something to be reassignable, even though you cannot create constant variables.
 ##### taking in input in python
 -
 ##### evaluating expressions